Gareth Southgate expects ‘tricky’ World Cup ties despite favourable England draw

 They take on Iran on the opening day of the finals at 1pm GMT on November 21, in what will be a first senior international meeting between the countries.
 They will then aim to beat the United States in a World Cup finals match at the third attempt, after a shock defeat in 1950 and a draw at the 2010 finals in South Africa.

-Kick-off for that match is scheduled for 7pm on November 25, while England’s third game gets underway at 7pm on November 29.
+Kick-off for that match is scheduled for 7pm GMT on November 25, while England’s third game gets under way at 7pm GMT on November 29.

 Should they get out of that comfortable-looking pool, they will face one of hosts Qatar, Holland, Senegal or Ecuador in the last 16.